 La Mercè.
 I dropped in on La Mercè in the early 2000s when I traveled to Spain with my wife and Gail and Billy.
 This was in the early years of my marriage, just as I was beginning to settle into a miserable ease.
 She and I had taken a three week trip to Italy a couple years before.
 Spain was our second and final European outing and Barcelona was our first stop.
 None of us had ever heard of La Mercè.
 We had no idea we were parachuting into a joyful drunken war zone.
 When we arrived at our bed and breakfast in El Born it was going on all around us.
 We were miserably jetlagged.
 Gail and Billy went to bed.
 But I wanted to find out what the hell was going on, and my wife gamely came with.
 We wandered out into smoke filled streets where correfocs were going on all around us.
 A couple of times right at us.
 We would have been run over as the clueless tourists we were but for the grace and good humor of the people around us, snatching us out of harm's way.
 It was an incredible experience.
 We wandered around happily lost for hours until the blinding smoke finally drove us back inside.

 The one person in the world.
 In 2006 Leela spoke to me and I began making my way to realizing what I'm made of.
 The first thing she guided me to do was lose weight by changing my diet and walking.
 I took long walks every day after work and longer ones on the weekend.
 I soon added camping trips every other weekend.
 I got tired of all the setup involved in car camping and bought a beater 1971 Westfalia van, mustard yellow.
 I loved that beatup camper.
 It took me lots of sweet places.
 But it got unreliable, hard to start.
 One morning when I'd camped way up some Forest Service road I spent hours trying to get it started.
 It finally did and I limped home.
 The fix would cost more than the van was worth so I gave it to a kid who liked to work on air cooled projects.
 I needed something reliable and that meant a Eurovan.
 I found one at a dealership in Ontario.
 I flew down, bought it, then took my sweet time driving home.
-Along the way I stayed with Jane a few days.
+Along the way I stayed with Anna a few days.
 She had moved to Santa Rosa.
 We had a sweet reunion tinged with sadness.
 We'd never see each other again.
 I think we both knew it.
-When I started writing my first website about the spiritual quest I realized Jane was the one person in the world I could really talk to about it.
+When I started writing my first website about the spiritual quest I realized Anna was the one person in the world I could really talk to about it.
 Our parting before the Eurovan visit had been rough.
 It was on my way home to Seattle from New Mexico.
 I wanted to pick up where we'd left off and she was not interested.
 She thought I was falling into a miserable ease and she was right.
 Now I was back on the spiritual quest and she'd be an ally if I could reach her.
 I was camped at Fort Ebey State Park.
 I took my phone to the edge of the bluff for good reception.
 I dialed the number and there she was.
 The sound of her voice felt like home.
 She was the best ally.
 For years after that we corresponded and talked on the phone regularly.
 She read all my websites and made archives of them.
 She was unfailingly supportive.
-Jane was a one woman support network for me for years.
+Anna was a one woman support network for me for years.
 She was my lifeline.

 Walking meditation.
 The Eurovan put me back in business.
 I'd drive to a campground and walk from my campsite for hours every day.
 The extended low impact exercise helped me get the weight off in a slow even process.
 Walking became my main form of meditation.
 I let Leela guide me as to where and how to walk.
 Walking meditation was a key element in my life for many years.
 In my new life on Capitol Hill my walking has taken a turn for the mellow.
 Back in Crown Hill I was doing intense stair workouts.
 That's what my intense distance walking turned into.
 I was getting aerobic, even anaerobic exercise walking up and down stairs using the principle of fartlek.
 I continued that at first when I moved to Capitol Hill but I've come to see that dancing is my best active meditation.
 I get my exercise dancing on my lovely wood floor.
 When I first moved in I was still strolling, exploring my new neighborhood, but now I only walk to the grocery store or to get my covid vaccination or some other errand.
 I get my exercise at home.
 I'm going back through my dance DJ library, solo dancing my way through almost 8900 songs, picking out the very best ones for my new dance.
 Whenever that comes to be.